Bringing your child to a Child Therapist can be scary and stressful for both you and your child.

 Development of an increase in physical complaints, like headache, stomach ache, not feeling well despite a normal physical exam by your child’s doctor.

-Problems with transitions following separation, divorce or relocation.
+Problems with transitions following separation, divorce, remarriage, or relocation.

-If your child is having difficulty with any of the above emotions or behaviors it is likely that they may benefit from seeing a therapist.
-Do not hesitate to seek Professional help.
-The longer you wait the harder it will be for your child and family to overcome the difficulty.
+If your child is having difficulty with any of the above it is likely that they will benefit from seeing a child therapist.
+Do not hesitate to seek help form a child therapist.
+The longer you wait the harder it will be for your child and your family.

 Question for a Child Therapist

-If your child is at risk of hurting himself or another please call 911, your local police department or take them to the nearest hospital emergency room for assitance.
-Email exchange questions are not to be used as a substitute for child counseling services.
+If your child is at risk of hurting himself or another please call 911, your local police department or take them to the nearest hospital emergency room for assistance.